 Cloud-native scale is 10-100x larger

 Cloud-native environments emit a massive amount of monitoring data — somewhere between 10x and 100x more than traditional VM-based environments.
 This isn’t because more infrastructure is consumed, but because cloud-native environments consist of many more smaller components — many containers for each VM and many microservices for each monolith.
 Each of these components produces the same amount of metrics-based monitoring data as their legacy counterparts.
-For example, each container emits the same CPU, memory and network metric data as a VM, but since there are many containers for each VM, the result is far more monitoring data than ever anticipated.
+For example, each container emits the same CPU, memory and network metric data as a VM, but since there are many containers for each VM, the result is far more monitoring and observability data than ever anticipated.

-True cloud-native monitoring is built for microservices’ unique monitoring challenges, addressing both the high cardinality of metrics in containerized cloud-native apps and the need to automate as much of the management overhead as possible.
+True cloud-native monitoring and observability is built for microservices’ unique monitoring challenges, addressing both the high cardinality of metrics in containerized cloud-native apps and the need to automate as much of the management overhead as possible.

 Cloud-native apps are more flexible and ephemeral